 Finally, head to Cape Cod, New England.
-Here you’ll find miles of untouched beaches, brightly colored lighthouses and charming fishing villages.
-You might find time goes a little slower here than the big city…
+Here you’ll find miles of untouched beaches, brightly colored lighthouses, and charming fishing villages.
+You might find time goes a little slower here than in the big city…

 SANTA FE TO TAO (THE HIGH ROAD)

 Weaving between the valleys of the Rio Grande and the Sangre de Cristo Mountains, this US road trip looks straight out of a classic western movie, but packs a Hispanic twist.

 There are 2 options when driving from Santa Fe to Tao:

 The high road or the low road.